shubhahegde2002/City-Weather-Application-Using-OpenWeatherMap/README.md

 Calendar that can be browsed through.
-It also displays current weather and hourly forecast with temperatures and icons for the next 3 hours (excluding time 0300 to 0500) of the city entered in the entry widget.
+It also displays current weather and hourly forecast with temperatures and icons for the next 3 hours (excluding time 0300 to 0500) of the city entered in the entry widget box.

 ## API
 OpenWeather Api has been utilized to access current weather data for any location on Earth including over 200,000 cities, as well as 5 day forecast for any location or city.
 It includes weather forecast data with 3-hour step.